 China emerged from the Second World War – after over a century of feudalism, colonialism and imperialism – divided between two factions: the Nationalists under Chiang Kai-shek, and the Communists, led by Mao Zedong.

 Two rival governments claim to be the legitimate government over all of China

-Unsurprisingly, the Communists came out on top, expelling the Nationalists from the Mainland to the island province of Taiwan in 1950.
-Attempts by the Communists to cross the Taiwan Straits were blocked by the US, who, under the Truman Doctrine, sought to contain the spread of communism.
+Unsurprisingly, the Communists came out on top, expelling the Nationalists from the mainland to the island province of Taiwan in 1950.
+Attempts by the Communists to cross the Taiwan Strait were blocked by the US, who under the Truman Doctrine, sought to contain the spread of communism.